bugsink/bugsink/docs/howto/deployment/single-server.md

 You can create a superuser account to access the Bugsink admin interface.

-Run the following command and follow the prompts:
+Run the following command and follow the prompts (to stay consistent with usernames in the rest of the system, you may want to use your email-address as a username):

 ```bash
 bugsink-manage createsuperuser